onflow/cadence/docs/language.md

 }
 ```

-This contract could be deployed to an account and live permenantely
+This contract could be deployed to an account and live permanently
 in the contract storage.
 Transactions and other contracts
 can interact with contracts by importing them at the beginning
 of a transaction or contract definition.